 - Payment in the form of a debit card, credit card, or e-check

-- When you have gathered the listed materials, you can then begin the process electronically by filling the Online Concealed Weapon or Firearm License Application.
+- When you have gathered the listed materials, you can then begin the process electronically by filling out the Online Concealed Weapon or Firearm License Application.